19 Best Family Hotels in New York City With Perks for Kids

 As a born and bred New Yorker who is raising children here myself, my out-of-town friends always ask my advice when planning their NYC family vacation.
-They want to know everything: the best things to do, places to eat, museums to explore and, perhaps most importantly, where to stay.
+They want to know everything: the best things to do, places to eat, museums to explore and, perhaps most important, where to stay.

 Our picks aren't all in Midtown Manhattan.
-We included places to stay with kids in downtown Manhattan, the Upper West Side, and Upper East Side, and even hotels that are in hot neighborhoods in Brooklyn and Queens.
+We included places to stay with kids in Lower Manhattan, the Upper West Side, and Upper East Side, and even hotels that are in hot neighborhoods in Brooklyn and Queens.

 Four Seasons Hotel New York — Midtown East